|

 20 seats

-During this session, participants will analyze the recently adopted changes to the Comprehensive Health Education Regulation and Framework.
-They will then develop a personalized implementation plan for the Framework and Regulatory changes and assess how to center skill development in health education lessons
+This session will guide participants in analyzing the recently adopted changes to the Comprehensive Health Education Regulation and Framework.
+Participants will develop a personalized implementation plan aligned with these updates and examine strategies for centering skill development within health education lessons to improve instructional alignment and student outcomes.

-Health Educators PreK-HS LEA Health Education Leaders School administrators More
+Health Educators, PreK-HS LEA Health Education Leaders, School administrators Suzannah Ward, MSDE More

 Starts: